-- Medicaid covers both routine and comprehensive hearing exams to diagnose and treat diseases of the ear and also tests to determine the need for hearing aids or alternative listening devices (ALDs).
+- Medicaid covers both routine and comprehensive hearing exams to diagnose and treat diseases of the ear and also tests to determine the need for hearing aids or assistive listening devices (ALDs).

 - Medicaid covers hearing aids (once every 5 years), fittings, cords, tubing, connectors, oscillators, receivers, and Huggies.

-- It also covers alternative listening devices (ALDs) for people 21 years of age or more (once every 3 years).
+- It also covers assistive listening devices (ALDs) for people 21 years of age or more (once every 3 years).

 - Medicaid covers Cochlear Implants for all ages.